Posted 13 February 2026

 Those who receive an ASTMH Travel Award are not eligible to receive any Subgroup research/travel awards or ASTMH-sponsored fellowships.

-ACMCIP Take-Off Award (formerly Junior Investigator Award) in Parasitology Research
+ACMCIP Take-Off Award in Parasitology Research

 The award is open to any early-career stage investigators (lecturer, instructor, research scientist, assistant professor) who are within five years of starting their independent program.
 The award recognizes individuals who have made important contributions in basic parasitology.
 These contributions must have been made after the receipt of their terminal degree.
 Nominees cannot be more than five years removed from their first faculty appointment at the time of the ASTMH meeting.
 The findings must have been published no more than five years before the date of the nomination.
 Self-nominations will not be accepted.